 - And many, many more…

-You can read more about the portal here.
+You can read more about the Chase Shopping Portal here.

 Sometimes Chase runs special promotions where you can earn extra rewards by using Chase Pay or by shopping at select stores like WalMart and Best Buy.

-There’s also Chase Select Experiences where you can get preferred seating, VIP access, and other perks at special events in several major cities.
+There’s also Chase Select Experiences where you can get preferred seating, VIP access, and other perks at special events in several major cities like New York, LA, and Chicago.

 The Luxury Hotel & Resort Collection will allow you enjoy special benefits at a variety of top hotels and resorts worldwide, such as: